brenomfviana/rust-by-example/NOTES.md

   - As parameters: `9-Functions/7-closures-as-parameters.rs`;
 - Higher order functions: `9-Functions/10-higher-order-functions.rs`.
 - Phantom type may be very useful, mainly for metrics;
-- Lifetimes can help to optimize the use of memory.
+- Lifetimes can help to optimize the use of memory;
+- A very powerful macro system. `// It is still to advanced for me.`

 ### Interesting traits
 - From: `6-Conversion/0-from-and-into.rs`

 ## Still learning about
 - crate;